aggelgian/erlang-algorithms/README.md

    *  4th Term: Atom `unweighted` or `d` or `u` or `f` that denotes the type of the edge weights.
       *  `unweighted` is for an  unweighted graph.
       *  `d` is for decimal integer weights.
-      *  `u` is for unsigned integer in base 2..36 weights.
       *  `f` is for floating point number weights in proper Erlang syntax.

 *  The next M lines will consist of the edge descriptions.